Conda Cheat Sheet

 Download the latest Miniconda installer for macOS with Apple Silicon.

-After the installation is finished, open your terminal and type the command conda
+After the installation is finished, open your terminal and type the command conda.
+You will see (base) in your terminal, which is the default environment.

 🔔 Tip